Nikki van der Meer

 Related services and key industries

-Nikki also has significant in-house experience embedded within gas & power and LNG trading and origination teams, at BP (BP IST Gas and Power) and Centrica PLC.
-She has recently returned to Perth after 7 years based in the London office of Norton Rose Fulbright.
+Nikki also has significant in-house experience embedded within gas and power and LNG trading and origination teams, at BP (BP IST Gas and Power) and Centrica PLC.
+She has recently returned to Perth after seven years based in the firm's London office.

 Nikki is a member of the Association of International Petroleum Negotiators.

-- Bachelor of Laws (Honours), University of Western Australia
+- Bachelor of Laws, First Class Honours, University of Western Australia

 - Bachelor of Science, University of Western Australia